chevah/geck/content/testing.rst

 Writing tests does not mean writing twice as much code or coding slower.

-Most of the time the associated test code is tree times longer, or more in lines of code.
+Most of the time the associated test code is three times longer, or more in lines of code.
 Test code should be trivial, easy to write and easy to understand.
 Even if there are many lines of test, they should be easy to write and should not add a big overhead to what you're doing.